NKN1396/Warframe-KuriaGuide/README.md

 In order to keep this guide free and accessible, I will only accept material under the following conditions:
 1. There must be no visible clan emblems / sigils.
 2. There must be no visible player names.
+3. No credit or attribution shall be in the guide.

 #### Image quality standards

 1. Resolution should be at least 1920 x 1080 at 100% scale.
+2. Provide enough material to identify the room.
+Recognizing if you're in the correct room seems to be the hard part.
+The guide focuses on that.
-1. As little images as possible.
+3. As little images as possible.
 If the Kuria is reasonably easy to find and access, there is no need to show the exact position (e.g. a close-up).
-2. Provide enough material to identify the room.
-Recognizing if you're in the correct room is the hard part.
+Contrary, if a Kuria requires tricky maneuvering, every step should have its own image.
-3. Kurias should be marked (g) in every image.
+4. Kurias should be marked (g) in every image.

 ## Status tracker